A hearty, delicious mushroom lima bean stew with Indian spices. This pairs perfectly with rice or crusty French bread.

 - ½ cup white wine (optional-- I like it because it adds another layer of flavor, but Indians don't usually cook with wine, so feel free to skip)

-- 2 tbsp minced fresh herbs (I used thyme and sage, but you can use any "spicy" herb you have on hand, like rosemary or oregano.
+- 2 tablespoon minced fresh herbs (I used thyme and sage, but you can use any "spicy" herb you have on hand, like rosemary or oregano.
 Basil would be fine too, but add that at the end of the cooking)

-- 1 tbsp garam masala
+- 1 tablespoon garam masala

-- ¼ tsp turmeric
+- ¼ teaspoon turmeric

-- 1 tbsp garlic paste
+- 1 tablespoon garlic paste

-- 2 tsp olive oil
+- 2 teaspoon vegetable oil